Bastes/hrk/README.md

 name of the previous remote so you don't have to re-type it again and again and again each time you want to chain heroku commands.

-For example, let's say I've got an heroku app that's called:
+For example, let's say I've got an heroku app which remote is called:

 > this-really-long-remote-name